Non-native radiation can be categorized into 4 specific types of EMFs that have been linked to adverse health effects:

 As far back as May 31, 2011 the WHO/International Agency for Research on Cancer (IARC) has classified radio frequency electromagnetic fields as possibly carcinogenic to humans (Group 2B), based on an increased risk for glioma, a malignant type of brain cancer.

-This should be added to the previous (2001) 2B classification of low frequency (ELF) electromagnetic fields – emitted at high levels from handheld gadgets, such as eReaders and mobile phones – as a risk factor for childhood leukemia.
-Given the 2001 very close votes (9 to 11) for moving it to 2A and all the new knowledge that has accumulated since 2001, there are very compelling reasons to invoke the Precautionary Principle.
+This should be added to the previous (2001) 2B classification of low frequency (ELF) electromagnetic fields – emitted at high levels from handheld gadgets, such as eReaders and mobile phones – as a risk factor for childhood leukaemia.
+Given the 2001, very close, votes (9 to 11) for moving it to 2A and all the new knowledge that has accumulated since 2001, there are very compelling reasons to invoke the Precautionary Principle.

 To date, no conclusive studies demonstrating the irrevocably safe use of the 5G technologies (and the older technologies for that matter) exist.
 For this reason, it is imperative that the Precautionary Principle be applied to the 5G technology roll-out specifically as: